SiyuZheng/Project2-Stream-Compaction/README.md

 | naive         | 0.16784       | 0.132096 | 0.157504|0.155584 |
 | coherent      | 1639.7        |   1534.2 | 0.094048| 0.096736 |

+In my experiment, the performance for different block size is quite closed.
+I chose 1024 for my further tests.

 * Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
 Plot a graph of the comparison (with array size on the independent axis).
 ![](img/pot1.png)